S-Ashcroft/S-Ashcroft.github.io/aboutus.md

 Sam is enthusiastic about data science and coding; he is the President of the University Data Science Society and co-organises the local branch of a national coding organisation called CodeUp.
 Sam is also a member of both the Data Science Foundation (DSF) and Data Science Association (DSA).

-For more information about Sam, visit my [LinkedIn Page](https://www.linkedin.com/in/samashcroft/)
+For more information about Sam, visit his [LinkedIn Page](https://www.linkedin.com/in/samashcroft/)

 To get in touch, email him at: [Sam@labreport.org](mailto:sam@labreport.org)